 If you notice in the above picture when I do my planning it’s pretty loose.
 More like bullet journaling to start.
 I jot down supplies I think I will need and activities that go well with the book we are rowing.

-With the other planning pages I go into a little more detail.
+With the other planning pages, I go into a little more detail.
 I’m not one to stick with the plan 100% of the time.
 If my kids want to do more one day or seem tired another I just adjust our week so it works for us.

 Here’s an easy way to plan Five in a Row Curriculum (and BFIAR)

 Purchase inexpensive folders to store everything for your row.
 I purchase a different color folder for each of the BFIAR/FIAR volumes.
-So I know all of my blue folders are FIAR Volume 1, My green are BFIAR and so on.
+So I know all of my blue folders are FIAR Volume 1, My green is BFIAR and so on.
 You could also use different colors for themes or months.